 Soviet engineers experimented with some unusual aircraft designs, from the bullet-like Sukhoi T-4 supersonic bomber to the Concorde lookalike Tupolev Tu-144 to the Caspian Sea Monster.
 Most never advanced beyond the prototype stage.

 Here is a look at some of the strangest aircraft of the Soviet Union.

 The king of propeller planes, the Kalinin K-7 was 28 meters long and 53 meters wide, making it one of the largest aircraft built before the jet age.
 Its unusual configuration consisted of twin booms and large underwing pods housing fixed landing gear and machine gun turrets.

 Only one prototype was built, which crashed.
-The plan was for civilian and military versions to be constructed, with the former seating around 120 passengers in the wings and the latter armed autocannons, machine guns and bombs.
-The K-7 was canceled in 1935.
+The plan was for civilian and military versions to be constructed, with the former seating around 120 passengers in the wings and the latter armed with autocannons, machine guns and bombs.
+The project was canceled in 1935.